Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 - Ohio State Bar Association: Provides directories of qualified arbitrators and legal counsel.

-- Legal Aid Organizations: Offer assistance to residents with limited financial means seeking dispute resolution support.
+- Legal Aid Organizations: Offer assistance to residents at a local employer means seeking dispute resolution support.

 - Online Resources and Local Libraries: Access to legal guidelines, sample arbitration clauses, and educational materials on property law.